 Carpetbaggers & Scalawags of the Reconstruction Era

-A carpetbagger was the name given to a poorer Northerner who moved down to a Confederate state.
-The name meant to suggest that the Northern individual was so poor, he or she could fit all of their belongings in a meager carpet bag.
-It was also assumed the carpetbaggers had a low level education, though this has proven to be a rumor.
-Typically, they were known for moving down South so that they could take advantage of how weak the southern political and industrial climate was; they knew they could make money if they made the right moves and used their influence in the correct way.
+A carpetbagger was the name given to a Northerner who moved to the South during Reconstruction.
+The name was meant to suggest that the individual was so poor, he or she could fit all of their belongings in a meager carpet bag.
+However, carpetbaggers tended to be well educated and middle class

 Many were former Union soldiers looking to invest their savings.
 Some established banks or retail businesses in Southern towns they had passed through during the war.
 Southerners were generally resentful of these newcomers who they saw as profiting off of their defeat.

 Many, however, moved South with good intentions.
 A lot were teachers or religious missionaries looking to help continue the struggle for racial equality.
 The Freedmen's Bureau employed many to help formerly enslaved Black men and women.
 Most supported the Republican Party and were instrumental in electing the first African Americans to office, including Hiram Revels, the first Black member of Congress.

 Scalawags were white Southerners who supported the policies of Reconstruction.
 This meant that they backed the Republican Party or assisted Black freedmen and Northern newcomers.
 Therefore, the majority of Southerners saw them as traitors.